Supercobra27/Erebus/needtodo.md

 # NEED TO DO
-add VUnit so I can test
+add VUnit so I can tests